Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 OpenAM provides a core

 ForgeRock's OpenAM product is built on open-source code.
-ForgeRock maintains the OpenAM product, providing the community an open-source code repository, issue tracking, mailing lists, Web sites, and continuous integration as well as nightly builds from the latest code.
+ForgeRock maintains the OpenAM product, providing the community an open-source code repository, issue tracking, mailing lists, and web sites.
 ForgeRock also provides commercial releases of fully tested builds.
 ForgeRock offers the services you need to deploy OpenAM commercial builds into production, including training, consulting, and support.

 1.4.
 OpenAM Key Benefits